-You have done social media listening, now what?
+You have done social media monitoring, now what? (list)

-Not taking the time to listen is not good neither is not doing anything with information you have gathered.
-Wouldn’t that be a huge waste of time?
-So what can you do with the information.
-Depending on your marketing goal, and bandwidth, here are possible things that you can do with the information you have gathered after analyzing it.
+Depending on your marketing goal and bandwidth, here are possible things that you can do with the information you have gathered after analyzing it.

 - Improve customer service.
-Develop a plan or process to respond to online complaints, and other customer posts.
+Review your plan or process to respond to online complaints and other customer posts.

-- Develop a crisis management plan.
+- Review your rules of engagement.
+Include a crisis management plan.
 What to say, and what to do, and when to escalate issue and to who.

 - Set up a plan or schedule for continuous/regular monitoring.
 Identify tool/s to use.

-- Create a social media policy or update the existing one to keep it current if your employees are posting online.
+- Update any social media policy to keep it current if your employees are posting online.
 Communicate it internally.

-- Create benchmark.
-Define or adjust your key performance index for monitoring.
+- Define or adjust your key performance indicators for monitoring.

 - Address customer-service related issues.
 And decide what to do with the recurring ones.
-Identify gap in your process and work on it.
+Should you change something internally?
+Identify the gap in your process and work on it.

 - Follow up.
 Interact.

-- Change tactics, landing page, content and call to action if you are not getting your desired audience.
+- Change tactics, landing pages, content and call to action if you are not getting your desired audience.

 - Create more of those posts that are performing well.

-There is no such a thing as perfect social media listening tools.
+There is no such a thing as a perfect social media monitoring tool.
 Nada.
-But there are some tools, even free ones, that can provide you information that you may be looking for.
-Here’s a few of what I’d use:
+But there are some tools, even free ones, that can provide you social insights such as:

 - Bing analytics and search